-Oil to Gas Conversion
+Oil to Gas Conversion Guide

-If you are making some changes to your house, you may be thinking of upgrading some of its features.
+If you are making some changes to your house, you may be considering upgrading some of its features.
 One way people in the Northeast work on upgrading is to convert their home heating oil units to natural gas.
 We don’t blame you.

 Why Should I Convert Oil to Gas?